Flaggy

 LaunchDarkly pricing explained: what you actually pay at different scales

 LaunchDarkly doesn’t publish a simple price.
-They publish a floor.
-What you actually pay depends on two variables that are hard to predict and tend to grow together: seats and Monthly Active Users.
+They publish a meter.
+What you actually pay depends on usage that’s hard to predict and tends to grow with your product’s success: Monthly Active Users and service connections.

-Per MAU — Monthly Active Users, metered by how many unique users evaluate flags in a given month.
-The base tier includes a floor (around 1,000 MAU), and you pay for overages above that.
+Per MAU — Monthly Active Users, metered by how many unique contexts your client-side and edge SDKs encounter in a given month.
+The rate is roughly $8.33 per 1,000 client-side MAU.

 Let’s price out a few common scenarios.
 These are estimates based on publicly available LaunchDarkly pricing; actual contracts vary.